aerospike/aerospike-client-c/cl_libevent2/windows/README.txt

 		path of pthread\lib\x64\
 		path of openSSL\lib\

 2.)
-Make sure CitrusleafDemo project is the Startup project.
-	If not then CitrusleafDemo -> Set as Startup Project
+Build the solution

 3.)
-Build the solution

-4.)
 Copy pthreadVC2.dll in the location same as of CitrusleafDemo.exe file
 	If you are building in Debug mode :
 	Copy the pthread_folder\dll\x64\pthreadVC2.dll into client\cl_libevent2\windows\x64\Debug\